ECP-WarpX/WarpX/Docs/source/developers/run_clang_tidy_locally.rst

 Run clang-tidy linter locally
 -----------------------------

 We provide a script to run clang-tidy locally.
-The script can be run as follows.
+The script can be run as follows, provided that all the requirements to compile WarpX are met (see `building from source <install-developers>`).
-Few optional environment variables can be set to tune the behavior of this script:
+Few optional environment variables can be set to tune the behavior of the script:

 * ``WARPX_TOOLS_LINTER_PARALLEL``: sets the number of cores to be used for the compilation
 * ``CLANG``, ``CLANGXX``, and ``CLANGTIDY`` : set the version of the compiler and of the linter